LeoHalb/FyneForeground/README.md

 ⚠️ For now, there's no prompt to allow the app to send notifications, leaving you with a higher chance that the Android OS will kill the app.
 You have to manually enable the permission in the settings. ⚠️

-A more elaborate solution could involve using gRPC instead of HTTP, or even facilitating direct function calls from the Android activity to the service, vut I couldn't figure out the latter yet...
+A more elaborate solution could involve using gRPC instead of HTTP, or even facilitating direct function calls from the Android activity to the service, but I couldn't figure out the latter yet...

 ## Overview